-Stocks surge to record highs, kicking off Christmas week
+Stocks kick off Christmas week with record highs

 |DIAMOND EAGLE ACQUISITION CORP COM USD0.0001 CL A

-Commodities traded mixed with gold up 0.3 percent at $1,486 an ounce and West Texas Intermediate crude oil down 0.2 percent at $60.30 a barrel.
+Commodities traded rallied with gold up 0.6 percent at $1,489 an ounce and West Texas Intermediate crude oil higher by 0.4 percent at $60.65 a barrel.

 U.S. Treasurys were little changed after durable goods orders missed expectations.
-The yield on the 10-year note was holding near 1.915 percent.
+The yield on the 10-year note was up 1 basis point at 1.93 percent.

 In Asia, Japan's Nikkei 225 index was flat, Hong Kong's Hang Seng edged up 0.1 percent and the Shanghai Composite index fell 1.4 percent.